DanielMYT/osinstallgui/FAQ.md

 ## There is no Windows boot option after installation for a dual-boot
-There exists a known bug with the **os-prober** package, whereby it is unable to detect a Windows installation while in a chroot environment.
+There exists a known bug with the **os-prober** package, whereby it is unable to detect a UEFI Windows installation while in a chroot environment (Legacy BIOS installations are unaffected).
 As a result, Windows does not get added as a boot entry to the GRUB menu like it should.
+This is not a bug specific to one distro, and in fact it has been reported on many distros, including the
-This is not a bug specific to one distro, and in fact it has been reported on many distros, including the following:
+following:

 - https://www.reddit.com/r/archlinux/comments/10gyqjs/osprober_wont_detect_windows/
 - https://www.reddit.com/r/artixlinux/comments/ldg00f/osprober_not_detecting_windows_in_the_chroot/